mahmoud-sampa/mahmoud-sampa/README.md

 ###

-<p align="left">My name is Mahmoud Mojamed and I'm a full stack web developer , from Egypt.</p>
+<p align="left">My name is Mahmoud Mohamed and I'm a full stack web developer , from Egypt.</p>

 ###